 - The nine-week internship program runs June 5 through Aug.
 11. Hiring decisions will be made by the end of February.

 - Must be at least 18 years of age.

-- Must be able to start on May 23 or June 6, and able to commit to the full nine-week program.
-Interns are expected to work full time.
+- Must be able to start June 5 and commit to the full nine-week program.
+Interns are expected to work full-time.

 In addition to working as part of a research group within the Institute, interns will have the opportunity to attend scientific lectures, participate in summer institute events, and interact with other interns, students, and researchers.

 Interns will receive a stipend for the nine-week internship based on working 35 hours per week at $15/hr.